 7. When is child neglect a crime in Nevada?

-Parents and guardians face criminal charges for neglect of a child when they abandon the child or fail to provide the child with necessary care, such as:
+You face criminal charges for neglect of a child when you abandon your child or fail to provide the child with necessary care, such as:

 - food and water